EU AI Act, without the noise.

 Do we have to label AI-generated content or chatbots?

 Yes — if it's not obvious, you must disclose when users are talking to a machine.
 Also, synthetic content (e.g. deepfakes) should be labelled unless you fall under a specific exemption.
+These duties apply from August 2, 2026, with a grace period for labelling solutions until December 2, 2026.

 Do open-source models have fewer rules?